-Clinicians should visualize the patient's larynx, or refer the patient to a clinician who can visualize the larynx, when hoarseness fails to resolve by a maximum of 3 months after onset, or irrespective of duration if a serious underlying cause is suspected.
-33, 34 Benign lesions of the vocal cords such as cysts, nodules, polyps, and
+Clinicians should visualize the patient's larynx, or refer the patient to a clinician who can visualize the larynx, when hoarseness fails to resolve by a maximum of 3 months after onset, or irrespective of duration if a serious underlying cause is suspected.^{33, 34} Benign lesions of the vocal cords such as cysts, nodules, polyps, and gastroesophageal reflux are frequently diagnosed and managed with laryngoscopy alone.
+Accuracy of history and physical exam in hoarseness is low (5%) and laryngoscopy increases the accuracy of diagnosis by approximately 68%.35

 Hoarseness is common in young children (15%-24%) and usually due to benign lesions that can be seen on laryngoscopy.
-Vocal cord nodules are the most common type of these benign lesions, accounting for approximately 77% of cases.
-The American Academy of Otolaryngology-Head and Neck Surgery Foundation states that advanced imaging (CT or MRI) should not be performed in patients with a primary complaint of hoarseness prior to examining the larynx.
+Vocal cord nodules are the most common type of these benign lesions, accounting for approximately 77% of cases.33 The American Academy of Otolaryngology-Head and Neck Surgery Foundation states that advanced imaging (CT or MRI) should not be performed in patients with a primary complaint of hoarseness prior to examining the larynx.36